Rye06/animal-name-guessing-game/README.md

 # Animal Name Guessing Game

 # NOT TO MARK
-# You can see the flowchart uploaded before the code.
+# You can see the flowchart uploaded here before the code.